akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Recovery
 --------

-Initial recovery of views works in the very same way as for a persistent actor (i.e. by sending a ``Recover`` message to self).
+Initial recovery of persistent views works in the very same way as for a persistent actor (i.e. by sending a ``Recover`` message to self).
 The maximum number of replayed messages during initial recovery is determined by ``autoUpdateReplayMax``.
-Further possibilities to customize initial recovery are explained in section :ref:`recovery-java-lambda`.
+Further possibilities to customize initial recovery are explained in section :ref:`recovery-java`.

 .. _persistence-identifiers-java-lambda:

 Identifiers
 -----------

-A view must have an identifier that doesn't change across different actor incarnations.
+A persistent view must have an identifier that doesn't change across different actor incarnations.
 It defaults to the ``String`` representation of the actor path without the address part and can be obtained via the ``viewId`` method.

 Applications can customize a view's id by specifying an actor name during view creation.
-This changes that view's name in its actor hierarchy and hence influences only part of the view id.
+This changes that persistent view's name in its actor hierarchy and hence influences only part of the view id.
 To fully customize a view's id, the ``viewId`` method must be overridden.
 Overriding ``viewId`` is the recommended way to generate stable identifiers.